 At this route, you need to take a diversion from Agham village towards Shyok Village.
 This zone experiences landslides and floods due to Shyok overflow at times.
 The wet and flowy roads become tricky with sharp stones underneath that are not easily visible.

 After crossing safely, you can continue your route via Durbuk, Tangste, Lukung and Spangmik.
 You will be surely proud on yourself after being safe and looking at majestic Himalayan tips around.

-Make sure your plans are made only after knowing prior conditions, before you check-out from your hotel at Leh.
-And Cover the route only when you have expert driving skills.
+Make sure your plans are made only after knowing prior conditions, before you check-out from your camps in Leh Ladakh.
+And Cover the best route on Ladakh bike trip only when you have expert driving skills.

 Accommodations at Pangong Lake